Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Charge conjugation

 \subsection{Comparison with the covariant phase space approach}

-The additional boundary term coming from rewriting \eqref{eq-lc} as in \eqref{action_rewriting} was introduced in~\cite{kDiscrete1,JurekAndreaDiscrete} because of the use of the ``covariant phase space" approach for the computation of the charges.
-Using the symplectic form \eqref{symplectic_form}, one can compute all the charges using the defining relation
+We discuss now briefly how the covariant phase space approach used in~\cite{kDiscrete1,JurekAndreaDiscrete} works, highlighting some its underlying assumptions.
+The idea at its basis is that using the symplectic form \eqref{symplectic_form}, one can compute all the charges using the defining relation

 where the charge $Q_\xi$ obtained in this way is the result of the spacetime symmetry described by the vector field $\xi$ in spacetime, $\lrcorner$ represents the contraction of the vector field $\delta_\xi$ with $\Omega$, $\delta_\xi$ is the vector field in phase space generated by the action of the symmetry vector $\xi$, and $\delta$ is the exterior differential.
 Because of general arguments concerning spatial translations~\cite{JurekAndreaDiscrete}, the canonical non-deformed contraction rule $\delta_\xi \lrcorner \, A\wedge B = (\delta_\xi A) B - A (\delta_\xi B)$ was deformed into